 - Never giving birth, having trouble getting pregnant or having first full-term pregnancy after age 35

 Are there ways to reduce my risk of ovarian cancer?

-Having risk factors for ovarian cancer doesn’t mean you’ll get the disease.
-And according to the Centers for Disease Control and Prevention (CDC), most women who get ovarian cancer aren’t at high risk.
+Having risk factors for ovarian cancer does not mean you will get the disease.
+And, according to the Centers for Disease Control and Prevention (CDC), most women who get ovarian cancer are not at high risk.
 However, you may reduce your risk of developing ovarian cancer by modifying risk factors you can change and talking with your healthcare provider.

-Maintain a healthy weight, eat a healthy diet, and don’t smoke
+Maintain a healthy weight, eat a healthy diet and do not smoke

-Talk with your healthcare clinician about your personal and family history
+Talk with your healthcare provider about your personal and family history

-Nuvance Health encourages you to speak with your primary care clinician or gynecologist if you have a genetic predisposition, or family or personal health history that may increase your risk for ovarian cancer.
-Your healthcare clinician may recommend consulting a genetic counselor or close monitoring.
+Nuvance Health encourages you to speak with your primary care provider or gynecologist if you have a genetic predisposition, or family or personal health history that may increase your risk for ovarian cancer.
+Your healthcare provider may recommend consulting a genetic counselor, too.

-Know your body and talk with your healthcare clinician about any unusual symptoms
+Know your body and talk with your healthcare provider about unusual symptoms

 The bottom line: Take charge of your health by arming yourself with facts about ovarian cancer symptoms and risk factors.
 You may be able to reduce your risk of developing the disease by modifying risk factors you can change and talking with your healthcare provider.
 See your primary care provider or gynecologist if you are feeling differently or experiencing symptoms that are not normal for you.